ikasanEIP/ikasan/ikasaneip/developer/docs/StandaloneDeveloperGuide.md

 ```
 Here is an example of changing a configuration property based on the incoming event within a ConfiguredResource component.

-In this example a timestamp configuration property is set to current timestamp on the occurrence of each inflight event.
-By turning on dynamicConfiguration we can ensure this configuration change is persisted with the success of the event publication.
-Should any exceptions occur within the flow then the persistence does not occur.

-*NOTE: Although the change isn't persisted on exception, the state of the configuration is still changed on the configuration instance in memory, so the developer needs to accommodate this scenario.*
 ```java
 package com.ikasan.example.converter;